SC.8.E.5.12

 NASA: Roving for the right wheel!
 3D + MEA:

-In this MEA, students will evaluate wheel designs from different companies to determine which wheel is appropriate for the mission.
-Further 3D printing is integrated by 3D printing different wheel models which can be directly tested using a LEGO Mindsorms Robot or Simple Rubber Band Powered Sled and different Regolith Simulants for the Moon and Titan.
+In this Model-Eliciting Activity (MEA), students will evaluate wheel designs from different companies to determine which wheel is appropriate for the mission.
+Further 3D printing is integrated by 3D printing different wheel models which can be directly tested using a LEGO Mindstorms Robot or Simple Rubber Band Powered Sled and different Regolith Simulants for the Moon and Titan.

 Type: Lesson Plan